watersofoblivion/nile/doc/content/en/docs/bibliography/articles.md

 ### Escape Analysis

 * [Orbit](https://cpsc.yale.edu/sites/default/files/files/tr632.pdf) (Kranz, 1987) - A deep dive on the closure conversion and escape analysis portion of the Orbit compiler.
 Presents techniques for generating efficient closures, allocating closures on the stack instead of the heap, and for eliminating certain closures all together.
+Limited to first-order closures.
+* [Higher Order Escape Analysis: Optimizing Stack Allocation in Functional Programming Implementations](https://link.springer.com/content/pdf/10.1007/3-540-52592-0_61.pdf) - Presents an algorithm for performing escape analysis on higher-order functions.

 ### Auto-boxing